wp-plugins/testimonial-basics/trunk/readme.txt

     3) Testimonials are displayed in a pages content

        a) The user can display all testimonials or a selected number.
-       b) New: The user can group testimonials for display on separate pages.
+       b) The user can group testimonials for display on separate pages.
        c) Testimonials can be displayed by most recent date, or by a user selected order.
        d) A single selected testimonial can be displayed, or a single testimonial can be randomly displayed every time the page is loaded.
+       e) New: A new shortcode allows you to display multiple testimonials randomly selected from a group or from all testimonials.
+       f) New: Display excerpts of testimonials and when the user clicks a ...more link, the full testimonial is diaplayed in a pop up window.

+    4) Display Widgets

-    4) A single selected or single random testimonial can be displayed in a widget.
+       a) A single selected or single random testimonial can be displayed.
+       b) New: A multiple display widget allows you to display multiple testimonials in a widget, by group, date, order or randomly.
+       c) New: Display excerpts of testimonials and when the user clicks a ...more link, the full testimonial is diaplayed in a pop up window.

     5) A visitor input form is easily set up in the content of a page, allowing visitors to submit testimonials.